'Like fishing, you never know what you might catch'

 Tom Nickelson, North Port: It teaches you electronics, teaches you self repair and teaches camaraderie.
 Field day is the next and learning with a skill.

-Jonathan Blincoe, Englewood: My professional domain, I had a company and (went to) to (remote) places and ham is one of those things you can take with you.
+Jonathan Blincoe, Englewood: My professional domain, I had a company and (went to remote) places and ham is one of those things you can take with you.
 It’s a fun hobby to tinker with.

 What is your favorite part of ham radio?

 Steve Howley, Venice: Morse code, contesting (to) pit my skill against other people.
-I like to talk to people all over the world (Howley explained this called distancing or DXing).
-It’s kept me out of trouble my entire life, my wife usually knows where I am, behind a radio.
+I like to talk to people all over the world (Howley explained this is called distancing or DXing).
+It’s kept me out of trouble my entire life.
+My wife usually knows where I am, behind a radio.

 Jonathan Blincoe, Englewood: The people, it’s a fun hobby.